-Note: This command requires the external 1xml Python module.

-This package was specifically selected (over the built-in 'xml.etree' interface) because it (1) supports round-trip preservation of CDATA blocks, and (2) already ships with Splunk's embedded Python.
+Note: This command requires the external 1xml Python module This package was specifically selected (over the built-in 'xml.etree' interface) because it (1) support round-trip preservation of CDATA blocks, and (2) it is already ships with Splunk's embedded Python.

 This is an optional requirement, unless you want to use the xml-format command.
-However, due to packaging limitations and pre-commit hook support, installation of the python package will result in an attempt to install lxml as well.
+However, due to packaging limitations and pre-commit hook support, install the python package will attempt to install lxml as well.
 Please reach out if this is causing issues for you; I'm looking into other options too.